iRASPA/RASPA3/docs/manual/commands.md

 -   `"ContinueAfterCrash" : boolean`
     Write a binary file containing the complete status of the program.
-    The file name is 'binary_restart.dat' and is located in the directory 'CrashRestart'.
+    The file name is 'restart_data.bin'.
 With this option to `true` the presence of this file will result in continuation from the point where the program was at the moment of outputting this file.
 The file can be quite big (several hundreds of megabytes) and will be outputted every 'WriteBinaryRestartFileEvery' cycles.